cloud-native-everything/k8s-test-resources/README.md

 kubectl describe services hellp-node-nport
 ```

-You should get an output ike this
+You should get an output like this
 ```
 Name:                     hellp-node-nport
 Namespace:                default